microsoft/terraform-provider-power-platform/CLI.md

 ### Listing accounts saved in cache

 After you have logged in, you can list the accounts saved in the cache by running the following command.
-When using Terraform Power Platform Provider with `user_cli="true"` provider configuration option, it is important to note that **first account from the list will be used in the provider**.
+When using Terraform Power Platform Provider with `use_cli="true"` provider configuration option, it is important to note that **first account from the list will be used in the provider**.

 ```bash
 terraform-provider-power-platform --list-accounts